BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 16/04/2023
 ---
 Saturday was like 2/10 😏.
 I worked a bit, I was on a construction plot, I ran and in the evening I was at a youth meeting 👍.

+17/04/2023
+---
+The first day of the second Easter.
+We were in Reduty all day with the whole family from my wife's side 👍.

+18/04/2023
+---
+The second day of Easter is behind us 👍.
+Today we only had lunch in Reduty, because I had to be at work until 3 pm.

+19/04/2023
+---
+Today we went out with Natalia and Damian on bikes 🚲 and rode a total of 26 km 👍.

+20/04/2023
+---
+The end of the running challenge 🏆🏃!
+It was hard at times but I made it 😇.

+21/04/2023
+---
+It was sunny today ☀️👊.
+My wife and I rode bikes to the forest and had an unexpected close encounter with a bison 🦬.

+22/04/2023
+---
+Another nice and sunny day 😊.
+Today once again, we went cycling with my wife 💪, but this time without any surprises like day before 😁.

+23/04/2023
+---
+Beautiful Saturday 😇!
+It was sunny and quite warm so my wife and I went for a bike ride 😁.